goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 Logging In
 ----------

-To do anything remotely interesting with Zope, you need to use its management interface: the *ZMI*.
-Zope is completely web-manageable.
+For some of the tasks you want to do with Zope, you need to use its management
+interface: the *ZMI*.
 To log into the ZMI, use your web browser to navigate to Zope's management URL.
 Assuming you have Zope installed on the same machine from which you are running your web browser, the Zope management URL will be `http://localhost:8080/manage <http://localhost:8080/manage>`_.

 Successful contact with Zope via this URL will result in an authentication